How to survive in a forest

 Learn how to find food and water

-As for food this one is a little more tricky since eating the wrong thing could end your survival adventure on the spot.
-It’s worth studying wild foods in-depth but there’s a few things that almost anyone can recognise.
+As for food, this one is a little more tricky since eating the wrong thing could end your survival adventure on the spot.
+It’s worth studying wild foods in-depth but there are a few things that almost anyone can recognise.
 Nuts and common berries like blackberries are always a safe bet, and nettles quickly waved through a flame will wilt all the stinging needles and make them safe to eat.
 Wild food should always be studied before you go out and gather some, but just remember that if you aren’t 100% sure of what something is, then don’t eat it.

 Follow water

 If you come across a stream of any size then follow it as it’s almost guaranteed to lead you to safety.
-Eventually it will come out into a river or lake and this is exactly where you’ll find someone to help you.
-E ven if you come across a small fishing hut then you’ve already found the means to increase your chances of survival.
+Eventually, it will come out into a river or lake and this is exactly where you’ll find someone to help you.
+Even if you come across a small fishing hut then you’ve already found the means to increase your chances of survival.

 Prepare